 MTS has special capabilities for tracking Government Furnished Equipment (GFE) and Customer owned materials.
 With the Project option, it can also track materials on separate projects and keep them separated.

-MTS gives a real-time view of the status of inventory and work-in-process flow as well as the status of assets such as tools, jigs, and fixtures.
+MTS gives a real-time view of the status of materials and work-in-process flow as well as the status of assets such as tools, jigs, and fixtures.
 Management users can also print out reports or obtain Excel exports giving the status of inventory and which items have fallen below planned minimum quantities.

 Another major feature is the ability to track parts having different lengths and widths and attributes such as color using a common parts number.
 This enables the tracking of offcut materials, as well as dramatically reducing the item master records that need to be setup.